 We know that choosing to get sober can be particularly frightening because of the prospect of going through withdrawal.
 But with medically monitored detox, the process of getting your mind and body back on track doesn’t need to be harmful.
 We will do everything we can to make your detox period brief and comfortable; we want to get you started with treatment on a positive note and ensure that you feel like you are making the best choice for your future.
 The short time taken for medical detox from harmful substances like drugs and alcohol will be the start of a healthy and full life ahead.

 If you or your loved one is actively struggling with addiction and needs help getting sober before they begin their recovery, a medically monitored detox program is likely the best way to help them.
-We encourage you to call Cypress Lakes Lodge if you are seeking supervised medical detox and high-quality addiction recovery treatment in the Houston, Texas area.
+We encourage you to call Cypress Lakes Lodge if you are seeking supervised medical detox and high-quality addiction recovery treatment in the East Texas area.
 If you or your loved one is addicted to a substance not listed here, or to multiple substances, please reach out to us to find out how we can help.
 Should you have any questions or if you are interested in beginning the admissions process, call us at (409) 331-2204 to reach our helpful team.